 /Kholi aankhon ki kholi maine paayi apni boli/ Mujhme hi rehti thi meri humjoli re../ Sun lo..
 Ab na akeli hoon main/ apni saheli hoon main/ Saathi hoon apni main/

 Yes, woman.
 You can find happiness within yourself!

 You will also like: 5 movies to watch with your girl gang!

 You definitely need to have this song on your feminist playlist!
 Patakha Guddi literally translates to “firebrand kite.”
 While in the movie, it is the excellent Alia Bhatt coming to terms with her own identity, the song is a great way to pep up your mood.
 The feisty Nooran sisters pack a punch in this song as they tell you to remain young and carefree forever.
 My favourite lyrics from this song is when they tell you to not give a damn about the world and do you!

 /Tu De Har Gali Pe Taali/ Uski Kadam Kadam Rakhwali/ Ainve Lok-Laaj Ki Soch Soch Ke/ Kyun Hai Aafat Daali/

 This song should be an anthem for women all over the world.
 Women empowerment is the main theme of this song, and does it deliver!
 It gives you the message very strongly to follow your dreams, society can go to hell for all they like!
 My favourite lyrics?
 Why, the whole song is my favourite!

 Ziddi Dil (Mary Kom)

 The whole movie became controversial because of the whole “Priyanka Chopra was paid more than Mary Kom” debate.
-However, this song has stayed with me long after the movie.
+However, this song has stayed with me long after the movie and is a part of my feminist playlist.
 PC does give a powerful performance and Vishal Dadlani’s voice lends her struggle and consequent success a strong voice.